What’s the Biggest Plane in the World? It Depends on How You Define It!

 • Status: Two are still in service (Bolivia, Panama)

-• YouTube video of a DC-10 in an American Airlines commercial
+• YouTube Video: DC-10 in an American Airlines commercial

 6. Ilyushin Il-76: Russia’s Reliable Military Transporter (1971)